 Deducting passive activity losses

 Fortunately, you can also deduct suspended PALs when you sell the property that generated them.
 If you sell a rental property with suspended PALs, you may be able to deduct them on top of deducting any Section 1231 loss from the sale.
-Like Section 1231 losses, deductible PALs can also create or increase an NOL that you can carry backward or forward.
+Like Section 1231 losses, deductible PALs can offset other income and also create or increase an NOL that you can carry backward or forward.

 Converting a personal residence into rental property

 Losses from selling a personal residence are not deductible.
-You can only claim tax losses for sales of property used for business or investment purposes.
+Generally, you can only claim tax losses for sales of property used for business or investment purposes.

 However, if you convert a personal residence into a rental property and then sell it for less than the original cost, will you then have a deductible loss?
 Maybe.
 The tax basis of the rental property is the lesser of the cost or the value when it is placed in service, plus any improvements, less any depreciation taken.
-So, if the house declined in value before converting it into a rental property you might not have a tax loss.
-However, a loss from a decline in value after conversion to a rental, is generally deductible.
+So, if the house declined in value before converting it into a rental property you might have a low basis and not have a tax loss.
+However, a loss from a decline in value after conversion to a rental, is generally a deductible loss.